Configuration¶

 Examples:

-license-audit --target /path/to/project analyze # auto-detect from project dir
+license-audit --target /path/to/project analyze # that project's .venv

-license-audit --target /path/to/.venv analyze # analyze an existing venv
+license-audit --target /path/to/.venv analyze # an existing virtualenv